Political Science Clubs & Organizations

 Recognized student clubs and organizations affiliated with Political Science are listed below:

-Model United Nations and the International Relations Club participates each April in a five-day conference on the UN in San Francisco along with approximately 500 students from 30-35 schools from the western United States, Canada, the Philippines, and the Russian Far East.
-Over the last 15 years, Whittier has hosted the conference seven times, providing the Secretary-General and other administrative leadership, the chairs of the main committees and the background material for other delegates.
-The club includes approximately 50 members each year and is open to all majors.
-For more information, contact the department at 562.907.4920.
+Every April, students in Whittier’s Model United Nations class may participate in a five-day UN conference in San Francisco along with approximately 500 students from 30-35 schools from the western United States, Canada, the Philippines, and the Russian Far East.
+Over the last 20 years, Whittier has hosted the conference eight times and provides chairs for the main committees and background material for other delegates.
+The program includes approximately 35 to 40 members each year and is open to all majors.
+For more information, contact Professor Mike McBride at 562.907.4854.

 Departmental Student Council

-College Democrats dedicates itself to organizing the participation of the Democratic college student at Whittier College.
-The club pursues the ideals of liberty, justice, and freedom through the support of the Democratic Party and its ideals.
+The College Democrats club is dedicated to organizing participation in politics of Democratic college students at Whittier College.
+The club pursues the ideals of liberty, justice, and freedom through support of the Democratic Party and its ideals.
 For more information, contact firstname.lastname@example.org.

 Richard M. Nixon Young Republicans Club

-The Richard M. Nixon Young Republicans Club was founded to bring together students interested and passionate about republican politics on campus.
-Although not all members are republican, the clubs strives to educate students on current political topics through trips to local museums, movie nights, and debates.
-It also hopes to bring about a greater awareness of Richard Nixon to the campus, as well as provide other co-curricular events to the students at Whittier.
+The Richard M. Nixon Young Republicans Club was founded to bring together students interested and passionate about Republican politics on campus.
+Although not all members are Republican, the club strives to educate students on current political topics through trips to local museums, movie nights, and debates.
+It also hopes to bring about a greater awareness of Richard Nixon to the campus, as well as provide other co-curricular events for students at Whittier.
 For more information, contact email@example.com.